 The General Regulations (Basic Documents No. 1 (WMO-No. 15) 2021 edition) are amended as follows:

-[Comment: The 60 days deadline for votes by correspondence for both elections and technical matters had been set at the period when votes had been submitted by post.
-Current practice is to conduct the voting process by electronic means, giving the possibility to transmit ballots in a speedy and more efficient manner.
-Therefore, this period could be reduced to 30 days without compromising the smooth and effective conduct of the vote to be undertaken.
-Regulations 54 and 55 are adjusted accordingly.]

 REGULATION 54

 A vote, in any vote by correspondence, including an election, shall be valid only if the voting slip or electronic vote:

 Is received by the Secretary-General not more than 60 30 days after the date of dispatch of the request to vote;